AwesomeTechnologies/VegetationStudioPro-ShaderGraphNodes/README.md

 Nodes will be added when available.

+If you include these nodes with a Unity Asset make sure the original .meta file is included.
+This way there will not be problems with multiple assets including the same file.
+Make sure your file is using the latest version from this repository before updating.
+Also include a reference to the MIT licence of the node files.

 <h3><b>Instanced indirect node</b></h3>
 Vegetation Studio Pro supports instanced indirect rendering.
 In order for shaders to use this they need some additional setup.
 Adding this node to a shader graph will do that for you automatic.
 No need for additional include files or manual edit of the shader source.